isabella232/experience-manager-headless-adaptive-forms.en/help/create-a-headless-adaptive-form.md

 ---
 # Create a Headless adaptive form using Adaptive Forms editor {#create-a-headless-adaptive-form-using-adaptive-forms-editor}

 AEM Forms as a Cloud Service offers a user-friendly editor to create Headless Adaptive Forms.
-With over 24 components available, you can easily create a form by dragging and dropping components in the editor.
+With over 24 core components available, you can easily create a form by dragging and dropping components in the editor.
 Additionally, the Rules editor allows you to add validations to your form fields.

+>[!NOTE]
+>
+>
+>If you are new to Headless Adaptive Forms, Adobe recommends to go through the [Create and publish a headless form using starter kit](create-and-publish-a-headless-form.md) tutorial to learn the basics and handcraft a headless adaptive form before using Adaptive Forms editor for Headless forms.

 Perform the following steps to create a Headless adaptive form using Adaptive Forms editor:

 ## Before you start:

 You require the following to create an Adaptive Form using Adaptive Forms editor:

+**For AEM 6.5 Forms:**

+*   Access to an AEM 6.5.16.0 or later Forms author instance.

+*   Adaptive Forms Core Components

+*   Adaptive Forms Core Components template

+*   An Adaptive Form theme for Core Components based template

+*   Add your users to [!DNL forms-users] group.
+The members of the [!DNL forms-users] group have permissions to create an Adaptive Form.

+**For AEM Forms as a Cloud Service:**

 * Access to an [AEM Forms as a Cloud Service author instance](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/setup-configure-migrate/setup-forms-cloud-service.html?lang=en) or a [local AEM Forms as a Cloud Service SDK](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/setup-configure-migrate/setup-local-development-environment.html?lang=en) environment.